Rashmeet09/myWebPage/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Computer Science Ph.D. student working with [Dr. Siddharth Srivastava](https://www.public.asu.edu/~ssriva43/) in the [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/).
-I'm a member of the [Autonomous Agents and Intelligent Robots (AAIR)](https://aair-lab.github.io/) research group.
-I primarily study Reinforcement Learning (RL) with the goal of building efficient autonomous sequential decision-making systems that solve long-horizon problems.
-Currently, I am focussed on automatically synthesizing temporal and state abstractions for transfer in RL and interleaving planning with RL.
+I'm a Ph.D. candidate in Computer Science at [Arizona State University](https://www.asu.edu/), where I work with [Dr. Siddharth Srivastava](https://www.public.asu.edu/~ssriva43/) in the [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/).
+I'm part of the [Autonomous Agents and Intelligent Robots (AAIR)](https://aair-lab.github.io/) research group.
+My research primarily centers on Reinforcement Learning (RL), with a focus on developing more sample-efficient and scalable autonomous sequential decision-making systems, particularly for long-horizon tasks.
+Currently, I am investigating the autonomous invention of temporal and state abstractions and the integration of planning with RL to improve generalization and transfer in RL.